Surging GBP volatility ahead of UK Election Day

 The possible downside and upside risks for sterling and the FTSE-100, associated with a Labour-SNP victory and an outright victory by Conservatives have been discussed in previous election/markets pieces.

 A popular means of measuring volatility in currency markets is the expected future volatility of a currency over a specified period of time.
-Charting the 1-week implied volatility for GBPUSD reveals the close relationship between GBPUSD’s spot price and heightened fears weighing on the currency pair.
+Charting the one-week implied volatility for GBP/USD reveals the close relationship between GBP/USD’s spot price and heightened fears weighing on the currency pair.

-The charts below highlight the predominantly inverse relation between GBPUSD and 1-week volatility in each of the recent major episodes of surging volatility.
-The deepening sell-off in global markets on October 2008 — resulting from the escalation of the housing/subprime crisis, and the uncertainty from the 2010 UK General Election have acted as tremendous triggers for sterling volatility.
-Most specifically, GBPUSD tended to lead rallies in volatility by 2-4 weeks.
+The charts below highlight the predominantly inverse relation between GBP/USD and one-week volatility in each of the recent major episodes of surging volatility.
+The deepening sell-off in global markets on October 2008, resulting from the escalation of the housing/subprime crisis, and the uncertainty from the 2010 UK General Election have acted as tremendous triggers for sterling volatility.
+Most specifically, GBP/USD tended to lead rallies in volatility by 2-4 weeks.

 Ahead of the current Election uncertainty, GBP 1-week volatility has soared to 18.7, surpassing the highs from Scotland Independence Referendum in September and reaching levels not seen since the 2010 Election in 2010.

-Out of the various election scenarios, the following are the most likely (and realistically) to trigger prolonged volatility in the markets –especially pound:
+Out of the various election scenarios, the following are the most likely (and realistically) to trigger prolonged volatility in the markets – especially the pound:

 - Conservatives win the most seats, are unable to gather majority with the help of Con-Lib coalition and fail to obtain a vote of confidence from MPs on the Queen’s Speech (presenting Tories’ legislative programme).
 In this case PM Cameron would have to resign.